alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

         <Button
           onClick={() => {
             toast({
-              message: 'I will be displayed for 4 seconds',
+              message: 'I will display for 4 seconds',
               duration: 4000,
             });
           }}